 Have you heard the expression ‘a picture is worth a thousand words’?
 At the very least, a striking image can make your social media posts more visible and encourage others to share it.
 In addition, if media outlets demonstrate an interest in your research, they may ask you to provide images to supplement the story.

-Have you registered for your unique ORCID ID?
+Have you registered for your unique ORCID iD?
 This will give you an ongoing digital identifier that will distinguish you from all other published researchers.
 Listing your article on your profile will demonstrate your publication record.
+We encourage all co-authors to link their ORCID iDs to their author accounts in our submission system.
+To learn more about ORCID, please visit http://orcid.org/content/initiative.